Legalisation of documents from Singapore for use in the Netherlands

 Where can you have your documents legalised?

 First have your document legalised by the Singapore Ministry of Foreign Affairs.
-Then take your document to the Dutch embassy in Singapore to have it legalised again.
+Then the Dutch embassy in Singapore will have to legalise it.

 After these legalisation procedures, you can use your document in the Kingdom of the Netherlands.